LQCDSciDAC4/LQCDSciDAC4.github.io/README.md

 bundle install

-cd docs

-jekyll build
+bundle exec jekyll build

-jekyll serve
+bundle exec jekyll serve

 then in your favourite web browser you can type: